VowpalWabbit/coba/README.md

  Coba is architected around a simple workflow: Simulations -> Benchmark -> Learners -> Results.

- Simulations are the core unit of evaluation in Coba.
-A simulation contains all the necessary logic to produce interactions and rewards.
-With a collection of simulations we can then define a Benchmark.
-Benchmarks package up all rules for robust and repeatable evaluation.
-Finally, once we have a benchmark we can then apply that benchmark to learners to see how a learner is able to perform on the given benchmark.
+ Simulations contain all the necessary logic to define an environment.
+With a collection of simulations we then define a Benchmark.
+Benchmarks possess all the rules performance evaluation.
+Finally, once we have a benchmark we can then apply that benchmark to learners to see how a learner they perform on the benchmark.

  ## Simulations